The-AI-Alliance/open-trusted-data-initiative/docs/catalog/other_datasets.markdown

 > The data in PubChem comes from hundreds of data contributors (https://pubchem.ncbi.nlm.nih.gov/source/){:target="_blank"}.
 A data source may provide explicit data license information.
 One should check with the PubChem data source for the most current data licensing information.
 >
 > PubChem strives to make clear the data provenance of all content.
 Within a given data table row or beneath provided content, the data provenance is provided.
 For example, this data shows Medical Subject Headings (MeSH) as the data source for the assertion of a chemical being a “Fibrinolytic Agent”:

+## Text

+### Institutional Data Initiative

+The [Institutional Data Initiative] at the Harvard Law School Library has published [The Institutional Books Corpus](https://www.institutionaldatainitiative.org/institutional-books).
+This dataset is [available on Hugging Face](https://huggingface.co/datasets/institutional/institutional-books-1.0), but it is not in our catalog, because currently access to it, even its Croissant metadata, requires prior approval.

 ## Other Datasets?